A one-pot recipe with creamy pumpkin and warming spices make this a comforting meal that is ready in under an hour.

 Notes

 - Try substituting cooked winter squash or cooked pumpkin for canned pumpkin.
-Mash and measure out 2 cups for soup.
+Mash and measure about 1¾ cups.

 - Honey is not recommended for children under 1 year old.